3 DAYS FROM $479

 The charms of Myan Aung, and a Cambodian cooking demo

 We arrive in Myan Aung, a charming riverside hamlet with impressive colonial-era homes.
 We’ll walk through this small town admiring the town and stop by a local market to interact with the people of this region.
-Cultural Discovery: We’ll gain new insights into the cuisine here as we attend a cooking demonstration: we’ll learn how to make a tea-leaf salad, a local favorite.
+Cultural Discovery: We'll gain new insights into the culture here during a demonstration of thanaka, a cosmetics paste that is unique to Myanmar.

 Touring the ancient town of Pyu and the Shwesandaw Pagoda Complex